oracle-livelabs/pts/upgrade-to-ai-db-26ai/lab4-full-transportable/full-transportable.md

     Pluggable database created.
     ```

-    In the above example, we choose the location for the filenames by using the file_name_convert clause.
+    In the above example, we choose the location for the filenames by using the `FILE_NAME_CONVERT` clause.
 Another option would have been setting the `PDB_FILE_NAME_CONVERT` init.ora parameter or have Oracle sort it out using Oracle Managed Files.

-    The files for this PDB have been created in `/u01/oradata/DB23AI/TTT01` using our create pluggable database command.
+    The files for this PDB have been created in `/u01/oradata/DB26AI/TTT01` using our create pluggable database command.

 4. After creating the new PDB, we need to start it so it can be used as a target for our migration: